ColeTownsend/coletownsend/_posts/2014-02-27-sketch-app.md

 One area where Sketch lacks is resources.
 There are so many Photoshop plugins, grids, brushes, and templates.
 As the industry standard I would expect there to be more for Photoshop, just as Windows runs more games than Mac.
 That's just how it is.

 Even so, there are a surprising lack of downloads and addons.
 As there are devs that make games specifically for Mac, I would expect some designers to make resources specifically for Sketch.
 I didn't find as many as I would like, so I took a few hours of my time to make The Royal Macs.
-It features a minimally styled iMac, iPad, and iPhone that are infinitely scalable. <a href="http://cl.ly/Nrmc" target="blank">You can download it here (opens in new tab).</a>
+It features a minimally styled iMac, iPad, and iPhone that are infinitely scalable.
+You can download it <a href="http://cl.ly/Nrmc" target="blank">here</a> (opens in new tab).

 I encourage you to give Sketch a try.
 The app is 10mb; neither slow download speed nor hard drive size is a good excuse.